 We want to help you find the answers.
 Call Cancer Council 13 11 20 Information and Support line to talk with one of the team.

 Our team can provide you with cancer information, emotional and practical support.
 We can also refer you to Cancer Council Queensland’s support program and services.

 This is a confidential service available Monday to Friday 9am – 5pm (excluding public holidays).

-Call 13 11 20 to speak to a member of our Cancer Information and Support team about anything to do with cancer including:
+Call Cancer Council 13 11 20 Information and Support line to talk to one of the teams about anything to do with cancer including:

 Anyone can call Cancer Council 13 11 20 – people living with cancer, their families, carers and friends, people wanting to reduce their cancer risk, teachers, students and healthcare professionals.

-This free and confidential service is available Monday to Friday 9am – 5pm (excluding public holidays) and is provided thanks to the generous donations and support of Queenslanders.
+This service is provided thanks to the generous donations and support of Queenslanders.

 For cancer information and support in a language other than English, our 13 11 30 team can access the Translating and Interpreting Service (TIS) for you.